 In the first article, I gave an overview of the three steps that are essential to achieving your Scope 3 supply chain, carbon reduction target.
 To recap, those three steps were:

-Measure: go beyond historical, enterprise-level data collection and measure in detail each supplier site’s Baseline carbon emissions (Scope 1, 2 and 3) and their estimated Glidepath towards your target based upon their reduction action plans.
+Measure: wherever possible, go beyond historical, enterprise-level data collection and measure in detail each supplier’s baseline carbon emissions (Scope 1, 2 and 3) and their estimated glidepath towards your target based upon their reduction action plans.

-Manage: use the glidepath data you have collected to understand the gap to your target and manage their progress to close that gap.
+Manage: use the glidepath data you have collected to understand your suppliers' gap to your target and manage their progress to close that gap.

-Improve: accelerate improvement by building the supplier’s capacity, focused specifically on closing their identified gap to your target.
+Improve: accelerate improvement by building the suppliers' capacity, focused specifically on closing their identified gaps to your target.